 Which combination of methods leads to the fastest solution depends on the type of optimization problem / cost function and the available hardware.

-For example, the Gauss-Seidel method is typically faster than the Jacobi method, but it is not directly parallelizable.
+For example, the Gauss-Seidel and SOR methods are typically faster than the Jacobi method, but they are not directly parallelizable.